Market Analysts see JD.com Inc. [JD] gaining to $58. Time to buy?

-JD.com Inc. [NASDAQ: JD] price plunged by -5.72 percent to reach at -$3.64.
+JD.com Inc. [NASDAQ: JD] stock went on an upward path that rose over 0.92% on Tuesday, amounting to a one-week price increase of more than 2.77%.
 The company report on January 17, 2023 that JD.com and APEC Women Leadership Forum Co-Launch Report on Women’s Contributions to Sustainable Consumption and Production.

 Sponsored